ConPaaS-team/conpaas/docs/userguide.rst

 #.
 Once the Nutshell has been imported, you may adjust the amount of
    memory and the number of CPUs you want to dedicate to it by clicking on the Nutshell, then Settings->System->Motherboard/Processor.
+   We recommend allocating at least 3 GB of RAM for the Nutshell to function properly.

 #.
 Start the Nutshell by clicking "Start".